 Robot for Pallet Transportation (Skateboard)

-In the summer of 2025, during my internship at ATI Motors, I built a prototype of an intelligent fork for pallet transportation.
+I undertook this project in the summer of 2025, during my internship at ATI Motors.
 “Skateboard” was the nickname given to the project.

 The skateboard’s key advantage over pallet movers and similar machines is its ability to move omnidirectionally and perform zero-radius turns.
 This increases positional accuracy and could potentially save time and space.
 It also uses an electronic differential rather than a mechanical one, which is more compact and precise.